 The runs identifier can be later used if want to resume this run or connect to it from multiple processes.

 The run can be in two states - Inactive or Active.
 Active means that at least one process is connected to the run.
 This may be a process logging training metrics or monitoring performance or this may be a process that's fetching metadata to perform further analysis.
-Once there has been no activity in the last 2 minutes (typically after the script ends or you invoke
+Once there has been no activity in the last 20 seconds (typically after the script ended or you invoked

 .stop()) the run automatically transitions to an Inactive state.